TangentFoxy/LuaFuck/README.md

   a list of extensions to enable
 - `-h, --help`<br>
   show this help

-(Note: Passing `--` won't stop further options from going through.
- Deal with it (possibly by submitting a patch for it).)

 ## EXTENSIONS
 No extensions are supported at this time.
 They will be in future versions.